 Based on observations of loading dock operations, and examination of many loads – both those that arrived intact and those that failed – we’ve developed criteria to define an effectively wrapped pallet load.
 A safe-to-ship load must be:

-You’ll find a wealth of resources on our site around each of those topics, and our free on-demand webinar provides detailed guidance in a great 25 minute package.
+You’ll find a wealth of resources on our site around each of those topics.

 Containment force is the key to effective stretch wrapping.
 It’s the primary metric and the single best indicator of whether a pallet load is safe-to-ship.
 Containment force is the pressure applied to the load by the stretch film.
 It is what holds the load together.
-Contianment foce is the product of the film tension and the number of film layers.
+Containment force is the product of the film tension and the number of film layers.

 The right containment force depends on the product and type of load.
 For instance, paper towels in neat column stacks require very different containment force than order picked loads that are heavy and unstable.